michael2012z/BitBible/markdown/KJV/files/2Chr.md

 26. Now the rest of the acts of Amaziah, first and last, behold, are they not written in the book of the kings of Judah and Israel?

-27. Now after the time that Amaziah did turn away from following the Lord they made a conspiracy against him in Jerusalem; and he fled to Lachish: but they sent to Lachish after him, and slew him there.from…: Heb. from aftermade…: Heb. conspired a conspiracy
+27. Now after the time that Amaziah did turn away from following the Lord they made a conspiracy against him in Jerusalem; and he fled to Lachish: but they sent to Lachish after him, and slew him there.

-28. And they brought him upon horses, and buried him with his fathers in the city of Judah.Judah: that is, the city of David
+28. And they brought him upon horses, and buried him with his fathers in the city of Judah.

 ## 2 Chronicles 26

-1. Then all the people of Judah took Uzziah, who was sixteen years old, and made him king in the room of his father Amaziah.Uzziah: or, Azariah
+1. Then all the people of Judah took Uzziah, who was sixteen years old, and made him king in the room of his father Amaziah.

 2. He built Eloth, and restored it to Judah, after that the king slept with his fathers.